oplS17projects/world-clock/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)
+By the first milestone, There are two parts to be done.
+First part is user interface and second part is time convertor functionality.
-By the first milestone, the plan is to have time zone converter working for different locations with respective time zone.
+The plan is to have time zone converter working for different locations with respective time zone.
+And also user can check the current time by selecting time zone from drop down menu.

 ### Second Milestone (Sun Apr 16)
-By the second milestone, we hope to our application working with expected output.
+We will evalute the requirment of the project first.
+And after that we will do enough testing for this application so we could not find any bug while giving presentation publically.
+Thus, by the second milestone, we hope to our application working with expected output.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 For the public presentation, we will have a working World Clock application.